AWS SQS and SNS: Cloud Messaging Services

 )

 Within your application stack, SNS handles most messaging well.
-When you need event routing, schema management, or SaaS ingestion, EventBridge costs more but adds value.
+EventBridge costs more but adds value when you need event routing, schema management, or SaaS ingestion.

 AWS PrivateLink/VPC Endpoint Configuration

-PrivateLink keeps SQS and SNS traffic within the AWS network, avoiding internet traversal and providing private connectivity from within a VPC.
+PrivateLink keeps SQS and SNS traffic inside the AWS network, avoiding the public internet and giving you private connectivity from within a VPC.

 SQS VPC Endpoints